University of Pittsburgh School of Medicine: MD/PhD Program

 The MD/PhD Program, established in 1983 and funded partly by the NIH Medical Scientist Training Program, is a collaborative training program involving the University of Pittsburgh and Carnegie Mellon University.
 The program serves as a bridge between the medical curriculum and a large number of graduate programs at the two universities.
 Students enrolled in the program complete the entire medical school curriculum as well as the curriculum of a field of study for the PhD degree.
 Graduates receive a dual degree.
 The program takes advantage of the highly developed curricula of the medical and graduate programs as well as the large depth and breadth of research available at the two universities.
 MD/PhD students typically complete the first two years of medical school before entering a program leading to the PhD degree.
 The students then enter a track in a selected field of study.
 Students choose from the basic sciences at the School of Medicine, School of Engineering, Graduate School of Public Health, Faculty of Arts and Sciences and similar programs at Carnegie Mellon University.
 The estimated time to complete the entire dual degree program is 7.6 years, ranging from six to ten years.

+Rankings and reputation

+It was ranked 13th in the category of research and 14th in primary care by U.S. News for 2020 and is separately ranked 17th in the Academic Ranking of World Universities list of best medical schools in the world.

+In an analysis of National Institutes of Health funding for the federal fiscal year 2016, the faculty of the University of Pittsburgh ranked fifth in total grants awarded, with more than $513 million in funding—approximately 90 percent of which went to the School of Medicine.